 The workflow for which data should be displayed in the Threshold display can be selected at the top of the screen.
-Place your cursor on the workflow you would like to display and click [Open].
-The selected workflow is shown in bold above the tabs.
+Place your cursor on the

 Threshold Status View

 The threshold status view can be configured to display the threshold status of any number of time series over a period of time.
 Examples of frequently used settings are: